-Highlight venue flexibility
+Highlight venue flexibility — space and packages

-“Breweries, for the most part, are pretty flexible,” said Jason Santamaria, co-founder of Second Self brewery in Atlanta.
+“Breweries, for the most part, are pretty flexible,” said Jason Santamaria, co-founder of Second Self Brewery in Atlanta.
 “Typically, they have an alternative and open space — it’s not as stuffy as a typical event space.
-They’re not event spaces so they don’t have catering minimums, and the guests get some great beer.”
+They’re not event spaces, so they don’t have catering minimums, and the guests get some great beer.”

-He added that, since they don’t make any food in-house, most breweries won’t have requirements for catering or buyouts.
+He added that since they don’t make any food in-house, most breweries won’t have requirements for catering or buyouts.